JustinPatenaude/balticathletics/products/track-field.md

     - One piece

     **PLEASE NOTE**
     This item is subject to higher shipping costs due to length.
 This item needs to be trucked.
-Item price is FOB Winnipeg and pick up in Winnipeg is recommended to avoid extra shipping charges.
+Item price shown is FOB Winnipeg and pick up in Winnipeg is recommended to avoid extra shipping charges.
 - title: Traditions 209 Starting Pistol
   image: "/Traditions 209 starting pistol.jpg"
   price: 245